samoht/logarion/README.md

 ## Summary

-Logarion is a personal note taking, journaling and publication system, a hybrid between a "Blog" and a "Wiki".
+Logarion is a [free and open-source](https://joinup.ec.europa.eu/software/page/eupl) personal note taking, journaling and publication system, a hybrid between a "Blog" and a "Wiki".
 There is a command line archive interface, a graphical user interface (coming soon) and a web server.

 Notes are stored as plain text files.